The Right (French!) Way to Wash Your Hair

-The first cause of hair loss is an oily scalp, so mastering the right washing technique is key to lovely locks.
+And while the idea of simply massaging your scalp like a French girl might sound frivolous and self-indulgently unnecessary, there is actually a really great reason to follow the below tips.
+The first cause of hair loss is an oily, clogged scalp, so mastering the right washing technique is key to lovely locks—in the short and long term.
 Here, Robin outlines seven simple steps for attaining that je ne sais quoi look.

 (Oh, man, we have not been doing this.)
 “Always detangle your hair first with a good brush when it’s dry,” says Robin.